globe-pointerData Domain

 Custom Relationships

-Users can also control the visibility of specific relationship types (system and custom) from System Settings.
-Go to Administration > System Settings > Data Product and use the 'Viewable' column to show or hide each type.
-Disabled relationship types will not appear from the relationship edit search icon within the Data Product Summary.
-For example, 'defines' and 'is synonym to' will be hidden if they are unchecked.
+Users control the visibility of system and custom relationship types in System Settings.
+In Administration > System Settings > Data Product, use the Viewable column to show or hide each relationship type.
+Hidden relationship types do not appear in the relationship edit search in the Data Product Summary.
+For example, ‘defines’ and ‘is synonym to’ are hidden when they are not selected.

 Nine Dots Action Menu

-The Nine Dots Action Menu provides Data Product Owners with centralized control to govern, manage, and maintain a Data Product throughout its lifecycle.
-Through these actions, the owner can curate metadata, manage governance assignments, control access and subscriptions, maintain data contracts, and ensure the Data Product remains compliant with domain standards.
+The Nine Dots Action Menu provides the Data Product Manager with centralized control to govern, manage, and maintain a Data Product throughout its lifecycle.
+Through these actions, they can curate metadata, manage governance assignments, control access and subscriptions, maintain data contracts, and ensure the Data Product remains compliant with domain standards.

-Add/Remove from Watchlist: Allows users to bookmark a data product for quick access and ongoing monitoring.
+• Add/Remove from Watchlist: Bookmark a Data Product for quick access and monitoring.

-Custom Fields History: A chronological audit trail of all changes to the data product’s custom fields.
-It records updates such as field additions, modifications, and value changes along with the user and timestamp.
+• Custom Fields History: A chronological log of changes to custom fields, including additions, updates, and value changes with user and timestamp.

 Publish Data Product